laycal-com/laycal/app-description.md

 This real-time visibility allows users to make immediate adjustments to their campaigns, respond quickly to successful outcomes, and address any problems that arise during calling sessions.

-### Multi-Tenant Architecture
+### Multi-Tenant Architecture with Admin System

-The platform supports multiple users with completely isolated data and configurations.
+The platform supports multiple users with completely isolated data and configurations through a sophisticated multi-tenant architecture.
 Each user account maintains separate lead databases, AI assistant configurations, call results, and settings, ensuring complete privacy and data separation between different users or organizations.

+**Advanced Multi-Tenant Features:**
+- **Separate admin authentication system** with JWT-based sessions and bcrypt password hashing
+- **Complete data isolation** per user account with encrypted credential storage
+- **Admin user management** with credit adjustments and account activation controls
+- **Support ticket system** with priority levels and categorization
+- **System settings management** for platform-wide configuration
+- **Usage analytics and monitoring** across all user accounts
+- **Billing and subscription management** with automated credit allocation

+The platform includes a comprehensive admin system that operates separately from user-facing authentication.
+Admin users can manage user accounts, adjust credit balances, handle support tickets, and configure system-wide settings while maintaining complete separation from user data.

-This architecture allows the platform to serve multiple businesses simultaneously while maintaining complete data security and operational independence for each account.
+This architecture allows the platform to serve multiple businesses simultaneously while maintaining complete data security, operational independence, and centralized administration capabilities for each account.
+All user data, phone provider configurations, and calling activities are completely isolated between accounts.